The Blazor NavigationManager

 Members from before ASP.NET Core 7

 First, let's see what actions were possible before ASP.NET Core 7.
-I will give a shallow overview of the commonly used properties and methods of the NavigationManager.
+I will give a shallow overview of the commonly used properties and methods of the NavigationManager

 string BaseUri

-You can use the BaseUri property to get or set the base path of where the application is being presented.
-This is equivalent to the path that the tag in the head of the HTML document points to, but the path is actually resolved.
-This means that you get the string "https://example.com/" if your page is hosted there even though the <base /> tag might only specify "/" as the base href.
+property to get or set the base path of where the application is being presented.
+This is equivalent to the path that the "https://example.com/"

 string Uri

-This is equivalent to the window.location property in JavaScript which we can use to get and set the absolute URI of the page.
+property in JavaScript which we can use to get and set the absolute URI of the page.

 void NavigateTo(...)